-“You’re bringing me back to the Kemeniroc after this, right?”
+“You are bringing me back to the Kemeniroc after this, right?”

-Edgar frowned his disapproval but agreed.
+Edgar frowned his disappointment but agreed.
 “If that is what you wish, I will return you to this archaic vessel, though I don’t understand why you insist on wasting your time.
 You and I could be on Laradine in the blink of an eye if you were to agree to it.”

 “Except I prefer to travel in scrupulous company,” she said.
 After one last glance at her motionless protector, Eena moved to Edgar’s side and accepted his offered hand.
 “This better not be a trick,” she warned.

 He flashed a broad grin, which she found less than comforting, and then all at once they were outside the ship, racing hand-in-hand past millions of stars.
 Eena recalled a previous spree through space in Edgar’s company where her lungs had burned at the first inhale.
-She had learned to hold her breath after that.
+She learned to hold her breath after that.
 Breathing was not a necessity in an immortal state; her body would suffer nothing from lack of air.

-Eena allowed herself to be pulled along, guided to an unknown destination, until a sense of something familiar made her to tug against Edgar’s grip.
+Eena allowed herself to be pulled along, guided to an unknown destination, until a sense of something familiar made her tug against Edgar’s grip.
 He slowed their flight but continued toward a planetary system where an enormous star shone as white as snow.
 Light appeared to dance like the fronds of snowy feathers along the sun’s curvature.
 Three planets orbited the star, two so small in comparison as to look like pimples on a pale face.
 The third planet, one-hundred times the mass of the others, glowed as red as blood.
 It was surrounded by golden coils of misty gas.
-These golden rings are what gave away the planet’s identity.
+These gold rings are what gave away the planet’s identity.

 “Are you coming?”

 Continuing forward, Eena glanced up to find Edgar grinning at her, watching her progress towards him.
-He rolled from his heels to the balls of his feet, back and forth, anxious for her to get to him.
+He rolled on his heels to the balls of his feet, back and forth, anxious for her to get to him.
 When she finally managed to maneuver through the graveled cavern, she stood in front of her guide and looked at him expectantly.
 His grin crooked to one side, and his eyes, grayed by darkness, grew wide with excitement.
-Edgar gestured with his head off to the side, prompting the curious queen to look in the same direction.
+Edgar gestured with his head off to the side, prompting the curious queen to look in the signaled direction.

 It felt warm.
-Very, very warm.
+Very warm.

 “There’s a real, live baby dragon in there!” she exclaimed.
-“Edgar, there’s a baby dragon moving inside this egg!”
+“Edgar, there’s a baby dragon inside this egg!”